New Plant Start-Up and Training Systems Implementation

 • Integrated metrics and visual tools into leader routines.

-• Guided custom builds of leader standard work, by department.
+• Guided department-specific builds of leader standard work.

 Impact

-Day-2 Readiness: New hires now come in stronger and faster.
+3. Day-2 Readiness: New hires now arrive with stronger baseline knowledge and confidence.
 “The knowledge they’re showing up with on Day 2 is so much better.
 It’s such a robust training—everyone noticed the improvement right away.”

-Team-Led Engagement and Retention Efforts: The work sparked broader organizational initiatives.
+6. Team-Led Engagement and Retention Efforts: The work sparked broader organizational initiatives.
 One leader took ownership of stay interviews and began exploring what keeps employees thriving beyond 10 years.
-This led to deeper employee insights and stronger retention strategies.
+This led to deeper employee insights and ongoing retention strategies.

-Flexibility and Partnership: Our ability to flex between sites (Boring and Warren) and meet teams where they were—both culturally and operationally—was deeply valued.
-“I’d recommend you and Gary to anyone.”
+7. Flexibility and Partnership: Our ability to navigate site specific needs and meet teams where they were—both culturally and operationally—was deeply valued.
+“I’d recommend you (Ranya) and Gary to anyone.”

 Summary